Breakfast at Hennepin

 Hennepin Church supports the United Methodist Committee on Relief (UMCOR) Depot at Sager Brown in Baldwin, LA.
 Since 1998 members and friends of Hennepin, in gratitude and service to God and with compassion for brothers and sisters around the world, have served at UMCOR Sager Brown through an annual mission trip in January, and at Hennepin throughout the year by creating disaster relief kits that will be used by UMCOR.

-To learn more about mission trips and volunteer opportunities at Hennepin, contact Janelle and Cal Vaubel, UMCOR Sager Brown Partnership Coordinators and Mission Team leaders, at email@example.com, or call 952-922-3449.
+To learn more about mission trips and volunteer opportunities at Hennepin, contact Janelle Vaubel, UMCOR Sager Brown Partnership Coordinator and Mission Team leader, at firstname.lastname@example.org.

 StreetSong MN is an exciting new choir which aims to unite voices for harmony and community.
 Comprised of persons ‘experienced’ in homelessness – i.e. persons currently or formerly homeless, and those who care about them, – StreetSong is led by Teri Larson and Bill Mathis, Music Directors of the Basilica of St Mary and Hennepin Avenue United Methodist Church.
 This choral collaborative is an enterprise of the Downtown Congregations to End Homelessness (DCEH).